This is a named option within the Psychology, MS.

 Prior Coursework

-Students are not allowed to count credits of graduate coursework from other institutions.
+Students are not allowed to transfer credits of graduate coursework from other institutions.

-With program approval, no more than 3 credits of coursework numbered 300 or higher from a UW–Madison undergraduate degree are allowed to count towards the 6 credit elective course requirement.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, no more than 3 credits of coursework numbered 300 or above from a UW–Madison undergraduate degree are allowed to transfer in fulfillment of the 6 credit elective course requirement.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count up to 3 credits of coursework numbered 300 or above taken as a UW–Madison special student that can be applied towards the 6 credit elective course requirement.
-Credits earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer up to 3 credits of coursework numbered 300 or above taken as a University Special student that can be applied towards the 6 credit elective course requirement.
+Credits earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation